Yes, the DDR Museum is open daily from 9 am to 9 pm.

 No, as a privately funded museum, the DDR Museum does not participate in the Museum Pass.

 You have the following payment options at the ticket office and in the museum shop: Cash, EC/Maestro card, Visa, Mastercard, American Express, China Union Pay, JCB, Diners Club, Discover.
-Online tickets can be paid for with Visa, Master, Diners Club and JCB credit cards.
+Online tickets can be paid for with Visa, Master, Diners Club and JCB credit cards as well as with PayPal.

 Children under 6 years of age, persons accompanying a severely disabled person with a »B« on their severely disabled pass, visitBerlin employees, ICOM Card holders, members of the Museumsbund and Intoura e.
 V., the Association of Package Tour Operators, the Association of Berlin City Guides and journalists after completing the accreditation form.
 Valid proof must be presented in each case.